cmadland/web-hub/pages/06.presentations/03.candidacy/deckset.md

 # Theoretical Framework

 ^Since 1990, there have been several frameworks proposed for modelling the assessment skills or dispositions necessary for educators.
-Initial frameworks were published for the K-12 context in the form of sets of standards for high quality assessment practices.
-These sets of standards were often grounded in behaviourist perspectives of teaching and learning and eventually became outdated.
 Modern views have evolved to include the idea of assessment literacy as a multi-dimensional construct with a wide variety of influences.
 Contrary to K12 contexts, though, it seems that a framework for understanding assessment literacy among higher ed instructors should consider their general lack of formal preparation for teaching or assessing learning (Lipnevich et al., 2020; Massey et al., 2020).

 ------